"Are you vegan?"

 Our comfort level with ourselves comes into play when we are making these types of balancing choices.
 So here are the nutrition skills required....

-- Stand my ground in decisions that I know are right for me
+Stand grounded in decisions that you know are right for you

 To choose these options are brave, powerful, we are connecting our ourselves on a whole new level.
 It takes time to hone this skills, patience to perfect them.
 Trust to really grasp them.

 Real Food or Veganism